IBM/db2developerextension-about/docs/troubleshooting/docker-colima-troubleshooting.md

 **Solution**: Only privileged users can access the Docker daemon.
 Adding the user to the Docker group grants the required permissions to run Docker commands without sudo.

-1. On Linux or WSL, verify if your user is in the docker group:
+1. On Linux or WSL, verify if your user is in the Docker group:
    ```bash
    groups $USER
    ```